Feyerabend/vm/README.md

 > ./par1 < sample1.pas
 ```

+This will give a long list of parsed elements.
+There are some very poor error checking and warnings.
+But unless
+you are wery well acquainted with the program you test, you will probably not guess correctly what the problem
+(syntax error) will be or indicate from the parsing.
+Again, this is not how parsers should be written, but some
+code that will hopwfully show what parsing in a very general way looks like.
-At this stage our interest is only with the syntax and not if the program is correct in any other way.
+At this stage our interest is only with the *syntax* and not if the program is correct in any other way.